mike-lawrence/aria/README.md

 There are other comments you can put in your stan file to modify the syntax-checking and compilation process away from the defaults enumerated above:

-* `//aria: syntax_ignore = c('has no priors.',...)`
+* `// aria: syntax_ignore += The parameter iZc has no priors.`

-This line tells the syntax checker to ignore any Syntax Warning obtained from the check that includes any string included in the character vector expressed to the right of the `=`; in this example, warnings containing the string `'has no priors'` will be skipped along with any others included in the standin `...` string (don't literally put `...` though; that's there just to illustrate that you can specify multiple strings).
+Any line starting with `// aria: syntax_ignore +=` tells the syntax checker to ignore any warning matching the rest of the line's content. (n.b. fuzzy-matching from prior aria versions has been removed in favor of printing messages when warnings are encountered.)
 This option only really makes sense to need when you're trying to compile (syntax errors block compilation) and have already verified that the warning is not taking into account your more advanced Stan code.

-* `//aria: compile_debug=0`
+* `// aria: compile_debug = 0`

 A value of `0` *prevents* the default compilation of a "debug" exe.
 Recommended that you not use this unless you're really pressed for time.

-*  `//aria: run_debug=0`
+*  `// aria: run_debug = 0`

 A value of `0` *prevents* the default running of the debug exe (if compiled) using auto-generated synthetic data.
 For use with models that have complicated structure that foils the synthetic data generator and yield nan's in the target.

+*  `// aria: make_local += STAN_NO_RANGE_CHECKS=true`

+Lines prefaced with `// aria: make_local += ` have the remainder of their line content appended as newlines to a make/local makefile used for compilation of the performance exe.
+If there are no such lines, the existing make/local is used.
+If there are such lines and a make/local exists, it is temporarily moved and the lines specified in the .stan file are added to a temporary empty make/local.

 Now that your model is compiled, you can use `aria::compose()` to sample: